salama/object-machine/README.md

 - how to build languages
 - how oo is implemented
 - virtual machines
+- an overview of salama project

 this should be interesing.
-Also this is a community book, so if you find something that is unclear or could be improved, do tell.
+Also this is an open source book, so if you find something that is unclear or could be improved, file an [issue in github](https://github.com/dancinglightning/object-machine/issues).

 ### Outline